 - Backyard Bark Beetles program – Citizen science for the protection of our forests.
 Participants help to advance the understanding of bark and ambrosia beetles, which will help to protect forests and the species that depend on them.
 This project has been designed as an easy and fun activity to teach kids and adults about these amazing and important creatures.

-- Michigan Invasive Species Website – Learn all about MI invasive species
+- Michigan Invasive Species Website – Learn all about MI invasive species and State of Michigan resources and contacts

 - Michigan Invasive Species Coalition Network List of MI CISMAs – Find your CISMA if you aren’t in Clinton, Eaton, Ingham or Ionia counties